alexandervantrijffel/ts-node-project-template/README.md

-# Typescript project template
+# Typescript Node project template

-This template shows how to setup a project with support for Typescript and Node 14.
+This template contains a full project configuration for Typescript and Node 14 based projects.

 Features:

-- `yarn build` production build that builds a single, minified, tree shaked .build/index.js bundle file built with esbuild
+- `yarn build` production build that builds a single, minified, tree shaked .build/index.js bundle file with a Typescript sourcemap, built with esbuild
 - `yarn serve` script for development mode, this auto rebuilds and restarts the app on changes with nodemon
 - `yarn lint` script for linting the app with eslint and prettier
 - Husky configuration for validating commit messages, lint issues and running tests